ATLAS

 CDF

-CDF (Collider Detector at Fermilab) is an experiment at the Tevatron proton - antiproton collider at Fermi National Accelerator Laboratory.
+CDF (Collider Detector at Fermilab) was an experiment at the Tevatron proton - antiproton collider at Fermi National Accelerator Laboratory.

 Outerveto